AlexMubarakshin/Watcher-Kit/PERSON_DETECTION.md

 ## How It Works

-1. **Video Capture**: Connects to your camera (same as regular video recording)
+1. **Video Capture**: Records video using ffmpeg as normal
-2. **AI Analysis**: Each frame is analyzed by the YOLOv8 model
+2. **Parallel Detection**: Runs AI detection in a separate thread
+3. **Shared Camera**: Both processes use the same camera efficiently
-3. **Person Detection**: When a person is detected with sufficient confidence
+4. **Person Detection**: When a person is detected with sufficient confidence
-4. **Screenshot Creation**: Captures the frame with bounding boxes and labels
+5. **Screenshot Creation**: Captures the frame with bounding boxes and labels
-5. **Telegram Alert**: Sends the annotated screenshot to your Telegram chat
+6. **Telegram Alert**: Sends the annotated screenshot to your Telegram chat
-6. **Cooldown**: Waits for the configured cooldown period before next alert
+7. **Cooldown**: Waits for the configured cooldown period before next alert

 ## Telegram Alert Format